A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

-The Woterzi Clip-on light is ideal for 10 gallon tanks growing low light plants.
+The Woterzi Clip-on light is ideal for standard 10 gallon tanks growing low-light plants.

-While I expected the Woterzi light to function like the super bright Hygger light, the light emitted by the Woterzi is more like the brightness released by the Finnex Clip light; a little on the dim side.
+While I expected the Woterzi light to function like the super bright Hygger light, the light emitted by the Woterzi is similar to the softer light emitted by the Finnex Clip light.

 The Woterzi light contains a similar number of LEDs to the Hygger light, but the Woterzi LED bulbs are farther apart from each other and therefore look dimmer than the Hygger bulbs, which are clustered together.